History of Puerto Vallarta, Mexico

 Toward the end of 1851, Don

 Guadalupe decided to bring his family to Las Peñas de Santa

 Maria de Guadalupe because he arrived early in the morning

 hours of December 12, the feast of Our Lady of Guadalupe.

-brought in salt, others began to devote themselves to agriculture
+brought in salt, others began working in agriculture

 or cattle raising.

 Sánchez Torres Family 1915

 had a population of 1,500 inhabitants.
 New families from